GRASP: A Grid-Based Benchmark for Evaluating Commonsense Spatial Reasoning: Methods

-Two baseline approaches are evaluated.
-The first is the random walk method.
-This method simulates an agent who has no knowledge about the grid, the agent constraints regarding the limit on the number of energy that the agent can carry, and the cost of each action, but is only aware of the set of available actions.
 The random walk method randomly selects one out of the four or eight movement-related actions, depending on the available actions.
 Following each of the movement-related actions, this approach will select the TAKE action to take the energy from the cell, whether or not the cell has any energy.
-This `move and take' behavior will continue for 6 times.
+This `move and take' behavior will continue 6 times.
 Then, this approach will select the complement of the movement-related actions that were selected before in reverse order to get back to the starting position and finally select DROP to drop all the energy.
 The complement of a movement-related action is defined as the complementary action that exactly reverses the movement.
 For example, if the initial movement-related action was `UP,' the complementary action would be `DOWN.'
 In total, this will take 19 steps, which is within the required 20 steps.